fortran-lang/webpage/source/learn/building_programs/include_files.md

 details of the organisation depend on personal taste, arrangements made by the group of developers you belong to, or simply the history of the program.
-Whatever the directory structure is, you will encounter a situation where the compiler needs assistence in order to compile a particular source file:
+Whatever the directory structure is, you will encounter a situation where the compiler needs assistance in order to compile a particular source file:

 - Fortran (and other languages) has the possibility to include an